Paper 276 pp.

 Because of the length of his internment, his decision to write his book as fiction, and his staggering powers of observation and recollection, Amat-Piniella’s portrayal of life in the camps is unmatched in scope and detail.
 It is also a compelling study of three powerful ideological movements at work at the time: anarchism, communism, and fascism, all within the desperate and brutal world of the camps.

 “My book does not seek to deepen wounds or differences, but to unite people before cruelty,” said Amat-Piniella.
 This is an essential text as we ponder the twentieth century and its meaning to us today.
-This edition includes a new introduction, annotations, and a translators’ note.
+This edition includes a new preface, annotations, and a translators’ note.

 Joaquim Amat-Piniella (1913–1974) was born in Manresa, Catalonia.
 In 1936, he enrolled as a volunteer in the Republican Army to fight against the fascists.
 In 1939 he went into exile in France.
 After being captured by the Germans he was sent to Mauthausen on January 27, 1941.
 He returned to Catalonia in 1948.